deniafe/manage-me/README.md

 # Manage Me - An Employee Management System

-- Manage Me is an api that enables users to create, store and manage Employee Records
+- Manage-Me is an api that enables admins to create, store and manage Employee Records
-- The application also provides simple facilities for a payroll and leave application
+- The application also provides simple facilities to manage payroll, leaves and project assignments
-- Employess can also log daily tasks and be assigned to projects
+- Employess can also log daily tasks and be voice their grievances
-- Employee management system can manage and store details like employees personal info, their work experiences and education.
+- Manage-me can manage and store details like employees personal info, their work experiences and education.
+- Admins can also use the application to generate 3 types of reports.
+Leave Reports, Activities Report and Projects Reports

 -------------

-This web application contains two account access:
+This api contains two account access:
 - Admin
 - Employee